 Recreational Boating Accidents

 Whether the accident is caused by a Jet Ski, sailboat, ski boat or other pleasure boat, boating injuries can be serious.
 If you or a loved one has suffered an injury in a boating accident, it is important to seek the counsel of an experienced attorney.
-The attorneys at Kraft Davies, PLLC, have extensive experience with maritime law, and the unique legal issues that arise in recreational boating injury cases.Causes of boating injuries
+The attorneys at Kraft Davies Olsson PLLC, have extensive experience with maritime law, and the unique legal issues that arise in recreational boating injury cases.Causes of Boating Injuries

 Recreational boating accidents are commonly caused by alcohol consumption.
 Just like in any other motor vehicle, boat operators can have their perceptions and reflexes severely hampered by the presence of alcohol in their system.
 However, boating injuries can occur whether or not alcohol is involved, such as where boaters go too fast or pilot their boats erratically.
 Common types of recreational boating accidents include: